 When you have finished moving pupils into their new classes, some pupils who recently left the school may be found left behind in the old classes.
 This is because they were not in the lists for the new classes.

-Whilst you are in the process of moving everyone else, it is best to move these former pupils to the 'Unassigned' year group for you to check afterwards (Unassigned is at the bottom of the list of years).
+Whilst you are in the process of moving everyone else, you could move these former pupils to the 'Unassigned' year group for you to check afterwards (Unassigned is at the bottom of the list of years).

 Then check if these pupils have definitely left the school.
 If so, you should delete the pupil and deactivate the associated parent accounts, if the parent has no other children left at the school.

 It is always good to double check you haven't simply missed the pupils out when when moving pupils around however!
 Deleted pupils cannot be reinstated by Admins and so it is better to cautious before deleting any.
-If you do make a mistake, the parent will need to add the pupil back to their profile themselves.
+If you do make a mistake and delete a child who has not left the school, the parent will need to add the pupil back to their profile themselves.

 Assign admins to your new classes